birchb1024/libk8055/README.txt

-The k8055 require libusb-0.1.9 or newer and kernel 2.4.18 or never.
+The k8055 require libusb-0.1.9 or newer and kernel 2.4.18 or newer.

 install:
 	# make all